 "Wait a minute.
 You know she practices magic?"

-My stomach lurched with terror as soon as I said this.
+My stomach lurched as soon as I said this.
 What if he actually didn't know that and just said it so I would spill the beans if it was true?
 I thought of the massive reward promised for turning in magic practicioners...

 "I seeed her doing telekinesis one night."